Welcome to HuBEL

-The Human Energy Architecture Laboratory (HEAL) at the Kyung Hee University was founded in 2010.
-A central aim of the HEAL is to contribute to creating carbon efficient and healthy buildings and cities by carrying out innovative research in the area of adaptive comfort, occupant behaviour, energy efficient control algorithm, building energy management system, deep neural network models, the energy-efficiency and renewable energy potentials of buildings and urban space, the health performance of buildings, urban climatic maps, and implications of climate change.
+The Human Behaviour and Energy Laboratory (HuBEL) at the Kyung Hee University was founded in 2010.
+A central aim of the HuBEL is to contribute to creating carbon efficient and healthy buildings and cities by carrying out innovative research in the area of adaptive comfort, occupant behaviour, energy efficient control algorithm, building energy management system, deep neural network models, the energy-efficiency and renewable energy potentials of buildings and urban space, the health performance of buildings, urban climatic maps, and implications of climate change.

 Another key research area is the visual perception of occupants and the application of advanced lighting systems.
-The HEAL has investigated the visual effects of different spectral power distributions of light sources, the use of lighting systems in practice, and their energy implications through a series of experiment, field measurement, and simulations.
-Recently, the HEAL has been testing the subjective responses of people to organic lighting emitting device (OLED) lighting and been developing the lighting strategies to apply OLED in buildings in a carbon efficient way, which can maximise the comfort and well-being of building occupants.
+The HuBEL has investigated the visual effects of different spectral power distributions of light sources, the use of lighting systems in practice, and their energy implications through a series of experiments, field measurements, and simulations.
+Recently, the HuBEL has been testing the subjective responses of people to organic lighting emitting device (OLED) lighting and been developing the lighting strategies to apply OLED in buildings in a carbon efficient way, which can maximise the comfort and well-being of building occupants.

 A few studentships are available for MSc, Integrated MSc and PhD and PhD courses.
 Tuition fees and some living expenses will be covered for successful candidates.
 Please feel free to contact Prof. Geun Young Yun at email@example.com, if you are interested.